openstack-archive/tuskar/docs/demo-data-script.rst

 -----------------------

 This command creates two Resource Classes.
 The compute Resource Class contains two Racks and a total of six Nodes.
-The non-compute Resoure Class contains one Rack and one Node.
+The non-compute Resource Class contains one Rack and one Node.

 ::